SevaSk/ecoute/README.md

 ## 🚀 Getting Started

-Follow these steps to set up and run ecoute on your local machine.
+Follow these steps to set up and run Ecoute on your local machine.

 ### 📋 Prerequisites

 - Python 3.x
 - An OpenAI API key
-- Windows OS (Haven't tested on others)
+- Windows OS (Not tested on others)

 ### 🔧 Installation